FAU-LAP/NOMAD-CAMELS/README.md

 ## 0.2.4
 Changes:
 - the imports needed at a later time are now running in another thread after starting the main app to improve speed
+- Refactor device instantiation to be handled in another thread to keep the UI responsive

 Fixes:
 - fixed export from databroker if the run failed such that no "stop" is in metadata